inaimathi/langnostic/drafts/ribbit.md

 So a little while ago, the [Comp Sci Cabal](http://cscabal.com/) read [a paper](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) entitled ["RRB Trees: Efficient Immutable Vectors"](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf).
 It wasn't entirely obvious to me how you'd go about implementing this scheme in practice.
 In particular, because their illustrations of concatenation on page 4 only shows the fortuitous case, it's kind of difficult to figure out what the procedure would look like for sub-optimal cases.
-As it happens, I was also talking to someone about implementing some persistent datastructures in Common Lisp so that I'd have less desire to reach for Clojure when prototyping certain things for my personal projects.
+As it happens, I was also talking to someone about implementing some [persistent datastructures for Common Lisp](https://github.com/inaimathi/cl-fds) so that I'd have less desire to reach for Clojure when prototyping certain things for my personal projects.

-So, lets fucking [do this](TODO - ribbit repo)[^also-be-sure-to].
+So, lets fucking [do this](https://github.com/inaimathi/ribbit)[^also-be-sure-to].

 [^also-be-sure-to]: Also, be sure to read [the paper](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf), because the rest of this article assumes you at least got the gist of what we're trying to do here.
 Some reading on [purely functional data structures](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf) might also be in order.